Gabester0/TicTacToe-Client/README.md

 > Each connection from Socket.io is connectd to a socket room with only 1 player or added to a new room to wait for a second player.
 All of the game state exists in Redis and is emitted to the room when it is updated.

 > The game is a PWA with a fully functional local game option without an internet connection.
-The random game option disabled when there is no internet access and becomes an option when internet connection is restored.
+The random game option disabled when there is no internet connection and becomes an option when internet connection is restored.
+The backend in deployed on Heroku.
+The frontend was initially deployed on Heroku, but when I was adding the service worker and overhauling the project to be a PWA I ended up deploying the project on Netlify instead to take advantage of Netlify automatically redirecting http traffic to https for all hosting plans.

 ---